Rugby union in Mali

 Rugby Union in Mali is a minor but growing sport.

 Governing body

 The governing body for the sport is the Fédération Malienne de Rugby (Malienne Rugby Federation).

 History

 Mali was formerly a French colony, and the game was first introduced there by French expatriates.
 In recent years, the game has been played mostly by native Malians.

-Mali has a long-established union and players come from all walks of life.
+Mali is an associate member of Rugby Africa.